yahorbarkouski/notion-toggler/README.md

     - The mandatory properties are:

         ```yaml
-        notion.toggler.database-name=#The name of your new-brand database
+        notion.toggler.database-name=#the name of your new-brand database
-        notion.toggler.token=#Your Notion Integration Token
+        notion.toggler.token=#your Notion Integration Token
         ```

     - The optional properties are: